TazzyG/funnycars/README.md

 After attempting to use FTP to access and change a large index html file, he was faced with many problems.

-I made him a small **ruby on rails website** that would allow him to upload pictures to a picture galler, show sponsor logos, and make announcments.
+I made him a small **ruby on rails website** that would allow him to upload pictures to a picture gallery, show sponsor logos, and make announcments.
 [rockymountainfloppers](rockymountainfloppers.com)